SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Introduction

-To this end, we introduce \textbf{S}ynthetic \textbf{E}ducational \textbf{F}eedback \textbf{L}oops (\sefl{}), a framework that generates synthetic teacher-student interactions using LLMs.
-In this framework, two LLMs---one acting as the teacher and the other as the student---simulate \emph{formative}\footnote{Formative feedback is used early in the learning process, allowing students to refine their work and deepen their understanding~\cite{conole2006contemporary, nicol2007assessment}.} feedback workflows, addressing the limitations of using a single LLM for multiple tasks.
-This synthetic data is then used to fine-tune smaller autoregressive models, enabling the development of scalable educational feedback systems that can operate efficiently on modest computational infrastructure, such as that available in higher education institutions.
+Here, we introduce \textbf{S}ynthetic \textbf{E}ducational \textbf{F}eedback \textbf{L}oops (\sefl{}), a framework that generates synthetic teacher-student interactions using LLM agents.
+In this framework, two LLMs, one acting as the teacher and the other as the student, simulate \emph{formative} feedback workflows~\cite{conole2006contemporary, nicol2007assessment}.
+This synthetic data from the agents is then used to fine-tune smaller autoregressive language models, resulting in better feedback models that enable the development of scalable educational feedback systems.
+These systems can operate efficiently on the modest computational infrastructure available in higher education institutions, without requiring access to privacy-sensitive data.

-\paragraph{Contributions.} To answer the research question, we contribute the following: \circled{1} A novel framework for simulating teacher-student feedback loops using agentic LLMs. \circled{2} A pipeline for generating synthetic educational data to fine-tune smaller models. \circled{3} An LLM-as-a-judge framework for rating feedback using GPT-4o, Claude-3.5, Command-R+, and DeepseekV3. \circled{4} An open-source release of all the models, data, and code.\footnote{Code and resources available at \url{https://github.com/jjzha/sefl} and on \href{https://hf.co/collections/jjzha/sefl-synthetic-educational-feedback-loops-67b48768dab5123a2e3e9d69}{\texttt{HuggingFace}}.}
+We show that: (i) Empirically, SEFL-tuned models outperform their non-tuned versions in win rate evaluations by three LLM judges and three human experts in giving assessment feedback. (ii) Through empirical and qualitative analysis of expert annotator comments, we find that larger models tend to provide more actionable, goal-oriented, and user-friendly feedback.
+They are also more consistent and better at supporting student autonomy. (iii) We observe strong agreement among human evaluators regarding feedback quality. (iv) We compare our approach to an existing baseline (Book2Dial;~\citealp{wang-etal-2024-book2dial}) and show that SEFL-tuned models provide better feedback according to all LLM judges.

+\paragraph{Contributions.} We contribute the following: \begin{itemize} \itemsep0em \item \textbf{SEFL}: An agentic framework that simulates teacher-student feedback loops with paired language model agents. \item 19,841 synthetic assignment--feedback pairs generated by SEFL to fine-tune smaller language models. \item A comprehensive set of human and LLM evaluations that outline the strengths and limitations of SEFL with extensive qualitative analysis of the feedback provided by human experts. \item Open-sourcing of all models, code, and data. \footnote{Resources and Supplementary Material such as full prompts and example outputs can be found at \url{https://github.com/jjzha/sefl} and \url{https://tinyurl.com/3zdu847k} (HuggingFace).} \end{itemize}